A Short Tribute

 As a result of the war, famine and epidemics raged; Hacham Yom Tov Algazi, despite his advanced age, was forced to travel abroad again to raise money for the community.
 His mission lasted a year.

-Hacham Yom Tov Algazi passed away on 1 Adar 5562 (1802) and was buried in the Mount of Olives cemetery in Jerusalem, next to the tomb of his father, Rishon LeZion Hacham Israel Yaakov Algazi, and of his teacher, Hacham Shalom Shar'abi.
+Hacham Yom Tov Algazi passed away on 2 Adar Aleph, 5562 (1802) and was buried in the Mount of Olives cemetery in Jerusalem, next to the tombs of his father, Rishon LeZion Hacham Israel Yaakov Algazi, and of his teacher, Hacham Shalom Shar'abi.

-Hacham Yom Tov Algazi authored several books, including Simchat Yom Tov, Responsa, in two volumes; Kedushat Yom Tov – Responsa and innovations; Yom Tov DeRabbanan – sermons, Peirush MeHareit - on the Torah.
+Hacham Yom Tov Algazi authored several books, including Simchat Yom Tov - responsa, in two volumes; Kedushat Yom Tov – responsa and original commentary, Yom Tov DeRabbanan – sermons, and Peirush MeHareit - on the Torah.